Thomas-Amann-IPAustralia/Tripwire/content_archive/PatentsRegulations1991.md

 		This Chapter sets out requirements for the following:

-	(a)	the filing of notices of opposition and associated documents;
+	(a)	the filing of notices of opposition with the IP regulation body "Clown Town" and associated documents;

 	(b)	the amending of filed documents;